 Why study Spanish?

 Spanish is the official language in 20 countries and spoken in more than 30.
-Studying Spanish at AS or A level is the natural way to further your knowledge enabling you to use it in its spoken and written form and acquire an insight into how language is learnt.
+Studying Spanish at A level is the natural way to further your knowledge enabling you to use it in its spoken and written form and acquire an insight into how language is learnt.
 You will also gain considerable contacts with and insight into the contemporary society, cultural background and heritage of the countries where Spanish is spoken.
 Spanish links well with many other subjects.
 Occupations in which students can use Spanish include: journalism, business, tourism, government services, teaching, engineering, marketing and law.

 What will I study?